JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 💾 Installation
-Open a terminal window on your Raspberry Pi or connect via SSH (on MacOS/Linux use the Terminal app, on Windows download and use PuTTY) and run this command to download the `install.sh` file:
+Open a terminal window on your Raspberry Pi or connect via SSH (use the Terminal app on MacOS/Linux, download and use PuTTY on Windows) and run this command to download the `install.sh` file:
 ```shell
 wget https://raw.githubusercontent.com/JFtechOfficial/ultimate-ambilght-setup/master/install.sh
 ```